Do You Know the 12 Traits of a Narcissist?

 Demand Action Instead of Promises

-Demand action instead of accepting promises from a narcissist as they’ll often use promises as a way to deflect accountability.
+Demand action instead of accepting promises from a narcissist, as they’ll often use promises as a way to deflect accountability.

-It’s important to insist on tangible steps and measurable outcomes to prevent a narcissist from avoiding responsibility.
+Therefore, insist on tangible steps and measurable outcomes to prevent a narcissist from avoiding responsibility.

 Self-Care & Support